khimo/khimo.github.io/slides/madrid_2024-10_comm/index.md

 - *Product groups*

 Note:
-BLI its designed for the end user.
-Out of the box, could be setted up by some non-technical easy steps.
+BLI is designed for the end user.
+Out of the box, it can be set up with some non-technical easy steps.

 ----